Seth-cm/Public/README.md

 I use GitHub to track my own tooling, build reusable infrastructure pieces, and share things that might save another engineer a headache or three.

+## 🏡 Homelab-Backed

+Everything in here is battle-tested in my home lab — a RHEL-powered, vCenter-driven sandbox where I run Horizon VDI and explore scalable systems from the ground up.

 ---
 🤖 *Engineered for uptime, with a bias toward automation.*